rantahar/Lattice-Field-Theory/source/index.rst

      &= Tr (T^L)
    :label:

+The transfer matrix describes the contribution to the energy between two connected spins, :math:`s` and :math:`s'`.

-Writing the transfer matrix explicitly,
+Writing the matrix explicitly,

 .. math::
    T_{s,s'} =